-Every grantee is required to complete an annual audit.
+Every grantee is required to complete an annual audit according to state and federal regulation.
 The type of audit depends on the total dollar amount of funds and how many awards were granted.
 According to 2 CFR 200.501, a single audit OR a program specific audit must be conducted.
 Grantees do not need to complete both.

-For further details on how to complete an audit through the GATA portal, grantees should follow the audit instructions in the GATA Audit Report Review Process Manual.
+For further details on how to submit an audit through the GATA portal, grantees should follow the audit instructions in the GATA Audit Report Review Process Manual.
 This document and others can be found on the GATA website under the tab titled, "Resource Library."